 The Blue Badge Scheme is a national scheme allowing people who have severe mobility problems, or who are registered blind, to park near to places that they would not otherwise be able to access.

-The misuse of a Blue Badge and obtaining a Blue Badge by fraudulent means are very serious offence criminal offences.
+Please note the misuse of a Blue Badge and obtaining a Blue Badge by fraudulent means are very serious criminal offences.

 This includes renewal applications, as well as new applications.
 There is no longer a postal option.
 This means the process is quicker, simpler and can be done in one transaction, including uploading your photograph and documents and paying the £10 fee online through our free, secure online payment service.

 Before you apply you will need the following: